itmat/pade/README.md

 -----

 ## Install PADE on your mac
-1. Make sure you have the clang version of Python.
-You can brew install python
+1. Make sure you have the clang version of Python. brew install python